-Fiona Montgomery, Head of Education (School Age) at financial education charity MyBnk, says that as society becomes increasingly cashless, it’s vital that children develop habits that can help them manage their money and remember its value.
-Particularly at this age, when many of them will be getting their first bank accounts.
+As society becomes increasingly cashless, it’s vital that children develop habits that can help them manage their money and remember its value, says Fiona Montgomery, Head of Education (School Age) at financial education charity MyBnk.
+This is particularly worthwhile at this age, when many youngsters will open their first bank account.

 Get them into the habit of tracking cash and checking their balance by using a banking app on their smartphone, and teach them the difference between available balance and actual balance.